 - If you have unexpected expenses (food, communication, accommodation, transport, new tickets, first necessity goods etc.) ask for receipts for every purchase and keep them safe to prove your prejudice later.

-In order to exercise your rail passenger rights against a railway company in Germany, you have to fill out the complaints form of Servicecenter Fahrgastrechte (service center for passenger rights).
+In order to exercise your rail passenger rights against a railway company in Germany, you have to fill out a complaints form.
 You should include the tickets or copies of the tickets.
 We recommend that you only send in copies of your tickets and keep the originals yourself.
 However, if you choose to send the originals, be sure to make copies of the tickets and keep those copies for your records.
 You must send the form by post to:

 60647 Frankfurt am Main

 Or you can give it to an employee of the railway company at the service point of the railway station.

 Our brochure "Travelling by train: Passenger rights in Germany" provides you with more information about your passenger rights.